XOOMAR

 Even’s sharpest claim is that smart glasses don’t need a camera to be useful.

 That’s a direct contrast with the broader direction of the market, where Meta and Snap have pushed smart glasses that bring cameras and AI assistants closer to users’ faces.
-Even is betting that the face is too sensitive a place for the same old camera-first playbook.
+Even is betting that the face is too sensitive a place for the same old camera-first smart glasses playbook.

 The company’s public pitch emphasizes a more restrained version of wearable computing: information shown in front of the wearer, without turning the wearer into a walking capture device.
 That makes privacy part of the product’s identity instead of a reassurance added later.